HEY BABY, WE LIKE YOUR PANTS…

 The album cover photo by Andrew Kent was inspired by Erich Heckel’s painting, Roquairol, which hung in the Brücke Museum, not far from Hauptstrasse 155, Bowie and Iggy’s Berlin residence.
 They’d secured the rights to use the painting for the cover of The Idiot, but instead used a photo of Iggy imitating the image.
 Bowie would also mimic the Heckel painting on the cover of “Heroes” in 1978.

 Photos: Andrew Kent (#1), Sukita (#2 & 4)

 Also see my story about The Idiot:

 By Madeline Bocaro ©

-For The Idiot tour, Iggy opted for a simple black belt (worn loosely outside the loops) and jeans, with a gold crucifix adorning his chest.
+For The Idiot tour, Iggy opted for a simple yet sublime look – a black belt (worn loosely outside the loops) and jeans, with a crucifix adorning his chest.
 His pal Bowie appeared inconspicuously on keyboard in checkered flannel shirt, jeans and desert boots.

 Geta Shoes (1977)

 Iggy wore Japanese geta shoes (traditionally worn with kimono) on French TV with jeans and a shirt which he promptly removed.
 He reprised the look in Japan for photographer Sukita, in a crisp white shirt.